Paul-Dempsey/pachde-hc-one/doc/HC-1.md

 ## Troubleshooting

 If you are running on Windows, remember that no other software can open the same MIDI device, unless you have third-party virtual MIDI software or drivers installed.
-SO make sure that you are not running the Haken Editor, a DAW, or other software that already has the device open.
+So, make sure that you are not running the Haken Editor, a DAW, or other software that has the device open.

 If HC-1 is unable to successfully connect and initialize fully, check that the Haken Editor can connect to the device.
 If the Haken Editor cannot connect, then neither can HC-1.